soodaayush/ethereum-waveportal/README.md

 ## Challenges Faced

-Understanding the intracacies of the Ethereum blockchain.
+Understanding the intricacies of the Ethereum blockchain.

 ## Lessons Learned